pageza/bigtime/docs/prd/user-auth.md

 ## Requirements

 - REST endpoints for user registration and login.
 - Passwords stored using Argon2.
+(Currently implemented with SHA-256 and a random salt due to offline environment restrictions.)
 - JWT tokens signed with server secret.
 - Duplicate email addresses must be rejected.
 - Errors should be descriptive and actionable.